Hey SC: It’s Time To Widen I-95

 So, why hasn’t I-95 been widened in South Carolina?
 The state certainly has the land to widen the interstate as evidenced by the wide medians.
 There are many reasons but they all point back to money.
 Critics have written that South Carolina does not want to do anything that benefits Georgia economically or waste money on people passing through.
 The problem with that argument is this: most drivers are not commuters that travel from South Carolina to Georgia for work; and drivers passing through use hotels and restaurants along the way which generates significant revenue for business owners (and the government through taxes).
 And, let’s not forget the South Carolina resorts along the coast (Hilton Head, Seabrook Island, Kiawah Island, Charleston, Myrtle Beach, and more) where many people vacation or have second homes.

 So, who is responsible for widening an interstate highway?
-The answer is often difficult to determine but in most cases, the responsibility is the state’s Department of Transportation working in conduction with the federal government.
+The answer is often difficult to determine but in most cases, the responsibility is the state’s Department of Transportation working in conjunction with the federal government.
 In South Carolina, the South Carolina Department of Transportation (SCDOT) is responsible for building and maintaining roads and bridges and administering mass transit services.

 The SCDOT is a department in the Executive branch that reports to the South Carolina Transportation Commission, composed of eight members, seven of whom are elected by the legislative delegations of each of the state’s Transportation Districts.
 These Transportation Districts coincide with the state’s Congressional Districts.
 One at-large member is appointed by the Governor.
 The members of the commission include 8 men (7 white, 1 black), whose e-mail addresses are listed below: